AAugustoBS/TACVS-FEUP/src/model-2-model-gui-transformation-for-frontend/readme.md

 2. **Navigation targets are correct** (e.g., Details → Payment only if payment enabled).
 3. **DataSources point to real structural classes** (no missing bindings).
 4. **DataSource fields correspond to existing structural attributes**.

----

-## Notes for Custom Generators

-If you are not using BESSER for code generation and instead building your own generator, treat `generated_gui_model.py` as a structured specification:

-- Use `Screen.view_elements` to render the layout.
-- Use `Button.actionType` + `targetScreen` to build navigation.
-- Use `DataList` sources and `InputField.description` as your binding keys.

-The model is intentionally version-tolerant and exportable, so your generator can remain stable while you evolve DSML feature logic.